christianalfoni/impact/docs/giving-up-react.md

 export default createComponent(State, Counter);
 ```

-Just like that and any nested component can consume the counter, also in its `Setup`.
+Just like that and any nested component can consume the counter.
 This creates a natural progressive handling of state.

 And this is all you need.
-You can create components that only provides state management.
-They can be as big as you want, since only acessed state causes the consuming component to reconcile.
-They can also receive props from other components as it operates as a natural part of your existing component tree.
+You can create stateless user interface components, statful user interface components or simply a component that provides state to any nested component.
+The `Setup` can be as big as you want, since only acessed state causes the consuming components to reconcile.
+They can also receive props from other components as they operate as a natural part of your existing component tree.

 The following features are now also available to you: